apinanyogaratnam/my-personal-website-v2.0/README.md

 This command builds the current work and hosts it on gh-pages automatically (configured in [package.json](package.json))

-# used material-ur, react.js, Git
+# used react.js, git, react-bootstrap, react-icons